Fine-Grained Modeling of Narrative Context: A Coherence Perspective via Retrospective Questions: Related Work

 \paragraph{Narrative Comprehension Assessments} A major task direction on narratives is question answering (QA), where past works have proposed several datasets with human annotations, such as NarrativeQA \cite{kocisky-etal-2018-narrativeqa}, TellMeWhy \cite{lal-etal-2021-tellmewhy}, \textsc{FairytaleQA} \cite{xu-etal-2022-fantastic}, QuALITY \cite{pang-etal-2022-quality}.
-We choose QuALITY as the broader application in this work, due to its challenging long context, requirement of global evidences, and simple evaluation by multi-choices.
+We adopt QuALITY as the broader application in this work, due to its challenging long context, requirement of global evidences, and simple evaluation by multi-choices.

-Recently, several tasks have emerged focusing on modeling the reading process of long narratives, including TVShowGuess \cite{sang-etal-2022-tvshowguess}, \textsc{PersoNet} \cite{yu-etal-2023-personality}, \textsc{ToM-in-AMC} \cite{yu2024fewshot} and retrieval tasks studied in this work such as RELiC \cite{thai-etal-2022-relic}, \textsc{PlotRetrieval} \cite{xu2023plot}.
+Recently, several tasks have emerged focusing on modeling the reading process of long narratives, including TVShowGuess \cite{sang-etal-2022-tvshowguess}, \textsc{PersoNet} \cite{yu-etal-2023-personality}, \textsc{ToM-in-AMC} \cite{tominamc}, and retrieval tasks such as RELiC \cite{thai-etal-2022-relic}, \textsc{PlotRetrieval} \cite{xu2023plot}.
 These tasks require a holistic understanding of the long narratives to enhance contextual comprehension of specific segments.
-We recognize the significance of explicitly modeling global coherence dependency as a crucial aspect of narrative comprehension, thereby motivating the inception of our research.
+We reckon the significance of explicitly modeling context dependencies as a crucial aspect of narrative comprehension, motivating the inception of .

-\paragraph{Long Context Understanding} One of the major research directions of LLMs is the extension of context window, which can be seamlessly applied for long context understanding tasks, including scaling positional embeddings \cite{chen2023extending,long-llama,yarn}, efficient attention \cite{big-bird,long-lora}, cached attention \cite{wu2022memorizing,long-mem}, recurrent attention \cite{dai-etal-2019-transformer}, etc. Though effective, many narrative tasks demand beyond the end-to-end solution.
-Recently, new paradigms have been proposed for fine-grained processing, such as compressing context as soft prompts \cite{chevalier-etal-2023-adapting}, and \textsc{MemWalker} that reads long context interactively via iterative prompting \cite{mem-walk}.
-Nevertheless, our proposed approach takes parsing as an alternative paradigm, which is orthogonal to the existing directions and could be even further combined in the future.
+\paragraph{LLM Understanding and Reasoning} LLMs have demonstrated remarkable capabilities on a wide spectrum of comprehension and reasoning tasks \cite{chen2024comm,sun2024itd}.
+The simple end-to-end solution is especially appealing with long context window enabled, using techniques such as scaling positional embeddings \cite{chen2023extending,long-llama,yarn}, efficient attention \cite{munkhdalai2024leave}, cached attention \cite{long-mem,ge2024model}, recurrent attention \cite{dai-etal-2019-transformer}, context compression \cite{chevalier-etal-2023-adapting,ge2024incontext}, context pruning \cite{NEURIPS2023_cdaac2a0}, etc. Though being effective, certain narrative tasks demand beyond the end-to-end solution.
+Recently, new methods have been proposed for fine-grained task processing, e.g. reading agents such as \textsc{MemWalker} \cite{mem-walk}.
+Nevertheless, our proposed approach depicts explicit context dependencies as an alternative paradigm, which is orthogonal to the existing directions and could be even further combined.